Business team looking at new email encryption solution in action

 5. Climate Technology

-The potential for carbon reduction in the financial services industry is not an opportunity.
-It’s a necessity.
-Estimates put the industry’s annual paper document output at 507 million, equivalent to the deforestation of 50,000 trees each year.
-An 80% reduction in paper is predicted to save the industry up to £1.3 bn annually.
+The industry’s annual paper document output is estimated at 507 million pages, equating to the deforestation of 50,000 trees each year.
+An 80% reduction in paper use could save the industry up to £1.3bn annually.

-"There is potential to better channel and incentivise investment in technology areas that have the greatest future emissions
+"There is potential to better channel and incentivise investment in technology areas that have the greatest future emissions reduction potential."

 PwC, State of Climate Tech